dedis/bypros-deb-package/README.md

 # bypros-deb-package
-Debian package for the Byzcoin Proxy service
+Debian package for the Byzcoin Proxy service.

 Creates a new .deb package each time a tag corresponding to the version stored in "./VERSION" is pushed.